leleliu008/ppkg/README.md

 In theroy, these two implementations should have the same behaver except for have bugs.

-## Manually build packages using this software via GitHub Actions
+## Using ppkg via GitHub Actions

-In this way, you will be liberated from the rut of setting up the build environment.
+In this way, you will be liberated from the rut of setting up the build environmemt.

 In this way, all you need to do is just clicking the buttons and waiting for finishing.
 After finishing, a url refers to a zip archive will be provided to download.